wilson-ye-chen/stein_thinning/README.md

 Alternatively, the user can choose to specify which heuristic to use for computing the preconditioning matrix by setting the option string to either `id`, `med`,  `sclmed`, or `smpcov`.
-Standardisation can be disabled by setting the fourth argument to `false`.
+Standardisation can be disabled by setting `stnd=False`.
 For example, the default setting corresponds to:
 ```python
 idx = thin(smpl, grad, 40, stnd=True, pre='id')
 ```